MedAILab-vn/MCAD-Net/README.md

 ## Introduction
-This repository contains the implementation of the paper **"A Multi-Scale Cross-Attention Network with Knowledge Distillation for Retinal Disease Classification"**
+This repository contains the implementation of the paper **"A Multi-Scale Cross-Attention Network with Knowledge Distillation for Retinal Disease Classification"** (Under review)

 ## Update
 + [2026-06] Public source code